Our Estate Planning Lawyers Help Safeguard Your Assets

 Take Care of Your Family

-Your state of residence typically decides the distribution of your assets after death with an estate plan.
-However, having appropriate documentation removes any questions about your estate's dispersal.
+Your state of residence typically determines how your assets are distributed after death under an estate plan.
+However, having appropriate documentation removes any questions about the dispersal of your estate.

 Reduce Taxes

 The IRS places limits on how much money you can transfer without taxation.
 As a result, an estate plan can help minimize tax payments.
-Money transfer involves three different taxes – estate tax, gift tax, and generation-skipping transfer tax.
+Money transfer involves three taxes: estate tax, gift tax, and generation-skipping transfer tax.

-Our Doylestown and Norristown estate attorneys support your decision to protect your family's future proactively.
-Our law firm can protect, preserve,e and manage your estate.
+Our Doylestown, Wayne, and Norristown estate planning lawyers support your proactive decision to protect your family's future.
+Our law firm can protect, preserve, and manage your estate.
 We'll help you reach your goals, including:

 • Safeguarding assets